The problem isn't whether AI can query a database. The problem is whether the buying team wants to configure the database in the first place.

 In that segment, Doss is one of the better choices on the market.

 The mismatch is one of shape, not capability.
-Three things break down at SMB scale.
+Three things break down when the urgent problem is supplier execution rather than system-of-record design.

 The configuration burden is the problem, not the feature.
 Doss's competence is that you can shape the schema, the workflows, the data model.
-For a 30-person company with a controller and a systems analyst, that is freedom.
-For a 4-person café or a 10-person Shopify brand, configuration is precisely the part of ERP that makes ERP unworkable.
-The barrier to ERP at SMB scale is not sticker price; it is complexity, ongoing maintenance, setup effort, and the cost of hiring someone competent to keep the system in shape.
+For a company with a controller and a systems analyst, that is freedom.
+For a buying team trying to send supplier orders this week, configuration is precisely the part of ERP that makes ERP unworkable.
+The barrier to ERP is not sticker price alone; it is complexity, ongoing maintenance, setup effort, and the cost of keeping a configurable system in shape.
 A modern ERP has the same barrier in nicer clothes.

-There is no closed-loop on supplier replies.
+Supplier replies are not the center of the workflow.
 Doss is excellent at being a database your team can work in.
-It is not built around the architectural centerpiece of agentic supplier-reply monitoring — the AI that reads the produce supplier's email saying and updates the PO, the inventory, the receiving expectation, and the bill match without you typing anything.
-That capability does not appear by adding AI to a configurable database.
-It is an architectural choice you make on day one or never make at all.
+It is not built around the architectural centerpiece of agentic supplier-reply monitoring — the AI that reads the produce supplier's email saying "blueberries out till Friday, subbing strawberries 1:1, price up $0.50/lb" and turns it into reviewable PO, inventory, receiving, and bill-match state.
+That capability is hard to bolt onto a configurable database after the fact because the order conversation has to be the primary object.

 The system has no built-in opinion on what to order.
 Doss is a system of record.
 Records are downstream of decisions.
 The decision — the consumption rate, the demand pattern classification, the safety stock, the reorder math — is something Doss can store after you compute it.
 LineNow's bet is the inverse: the math should be the system's job, not the operator's.
 POS connects, consumption flows, the SBA forecast runs, the safety stock recomputes nightly with decay handling.
 The operator does not configure any of this.